MultiSafepay/docs/content/payments/features/recurring-payments/activating-recurring-payments.md

 Recurring Payments are not enabled by default in your [MultiSafepay account](https://merchant.multisafepay.com).

-Email activation request to either:

-- Your account manager at <sales@multisafepay.com>
+Email requests to activate recurring payments to your account manager at <sales@multisafepay.com>
-- The Risk Team at <risk@multisafepay.com>

 The default frequency limit for Recurring Payments is once every 24 hours per `recurring ID`.
 See API reference – [Recurring Payments](/api/#recurring-payments)